-Angie’s Infant and Toddler Daycare is working in compliance with MDH and CDC guidelines for childcare centers to ensure the safety of our children and staff.
+Angie’s Learning Center is working in compliance with MDH and CDC guidelines for childcare centers to ensure the safety of our children and staff.

 We will reinforce handwashing routines especially upon arrival, after being in a public place or after blowing your nose, coughing or sneezing, before and after all snacks and meals, and after bathroom use.
 If soap and water are unavailable, we will use a hand sanitizer that contains at least 60% alcohol.
 We will ensure the children are supervised while using hand sanitizer and that is in inaccessible to them when not in use.